 Improving farmer livelihoods while conserving natural resources.

 Small-scale farms produce most of the food consumed in Asia and sub-Saharan Africa.
-Yet it is often these smallholder farmers who have limited access to the agricultural and market resources necessary to sustainably manage their land and livelihoods.
+Yet all too often these smallholder farmers have limited access to the agricultural and market resources necessary to sustainably manage their land and livelihoods.
 They also live in some of the world’s most food insecure communities.

-Building on the Foundation’s experience with climate and land use, and our work in population and reproductive health, we are exploring solutions at the intersection of these fields through the Agriculture, Livelihoods, and Conservation initiative.
-Our work is focused in places where we have established relationships or see unique potential for impact: Ethiopia, Indonesia, and the Democratic Republic of the Congo.
+Building on the Foundation’s experience with climate and land use, and our work in population and reproductive health, we are exploring solutions at the intersection of these fields through an Agriculture, Livelihoods, and Conservation initiative.
+Our work is focused on places where we have established relationships or see unique potential for impact: Ethiopia, Indonesia, and the Democratic Republic of the Congo.